DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/1 Configuration/animation/animation.md

 Specifies animation options.

 ---
-The widget animates its elements at the beginning of its lifetime and when the data source changes.
+The UI component animates its elements at the beginning of its lifetime and when the data source changes.

 ---
 ##### jQuery